-Built-in functions in OceanBase Database can be directly used in SQL statements.
-Each function has expected data types for its input parameters.
-If the data type of the input value does not match the expected data type, OceanBase Database attempts to convert the value to the expected data type before executing the SQL function.
+Built-in functions in OceanBase Database can be used directly in SQL statements.
+Each function expects specific data types for its input parameters.
+If the provided data type does not match the expected type, OceanBase Database attempts to convert the parameter value to the expected data type before executing the SQL function.

 Functions are similar to operators in that they take some data elements as input parameters and return a result.
-However, functions differ significantly from operators in the number of parameters they can accept.
-Functions can have a variable number of parameters, ranging from one to many.
+However, functions differ from operators in the way they accept parameters.
+Functions can have a variable number of parameters, ranging from one to several.

 Functions can also have no parameters, similar to pseudocolumns.
-However, pseudocolumns typically return different values for each row in the result set, while functions without any variables usually return the same value for each row.
+However, pseudocolumns typically return different values for each row in the result set, while functions without parameters usually return the same value for each row.

 Notice

-When using functions on LOB columns in an SQL statement, OceanBase Database creates temporary LOB columns during SQL and PL processing and has certain usage limitations.
+When using functions on LOB columns in SQL statements, OceanBase Database creates temporary LOB columns during SQL and PL processing, with certain usage limitations.
 For more information, see Compatibility with Oracle.

 This chapter categorizes functions into two main types, each with specific data types for their parameters and return values:

-Single-row functions: These include numeric functions, string functions that return strings, string functions that return numbers, date and time functions, general comparison functions, conversion functions, encoding and decoding functions, null value-related functions, environment and identifier functions, and hierarchical functions.
+Single-row functions: These include numeric functions, string functions that return strings, string functions that return numbers, date and time functions, general comparison functions, conversion functions, encoding and decoding functions, null-related functions, environment and identity functions, and hierarchical functions.

-Aggregate functions: These include aggregate functions and analytic functions.
+Statistical functions: These include aggregate functions and analytical functions.

 Single-row functions return a result value for each row in the queried table or view.
 These functions can be used in SQL statements with clauses such as SELECT, WHERE, START WITH, CONNECT BY, and HAVING.

-Both aggregate and analytic functions perform aggregate calculations on a set of rows (also known as a window).
-The key difference is that aggregate functions return only one value (one row) per group, while analytic functions can return multiple values (multiple rows) per group.
+Analytical functions, like aggregate functions, perform aggregate calculations on a group of rows (a set of rows).
+The difference is that aggregate functions return one value (one row) per group, while analytical functions can return multiple values (multiple rows) per group.
+A group of rows is also referred to as a window.
 Aggregate functions are typically used with the GROUP BY clause in SELECT statements.
-When using aggregate functions, the database divides the rows of the queried table or view into groups, applies the aggregate function to each group of rows, and returns one result row for each group.
+When used, the database divides the rows of the queried table or view into groups and applies the aggregate function to each group, returning one result row per group.

-When using analytic functions, the special keyword OVER is required to specify the window.
-For more information about analytic functions, see Analytic functions.
+When using analytical functions, the special keyword OVER is required to specify the window.
+For more information about window functions, see Analytical functions.

 Numeric functions

-The input variables and output results of numeric functions are of the numeric type.
-Most numeric functions return values of the NUMBER data type, which can be precise to 38 decimal places.
-The results of some advanced algebraic functions, such as COS(), COSH(), EXP(), LN(), LOG(), SIN(), SINH(), SQRT(), TAN(), and TANH(), are precise to 36 decimal places.
-The results of other algebraic functions, such as ACOS(), ASIN(), ATAN(), and ATAN2(), are precise to 30 decimal places.
+The input and output of numeric functions are both numeric types.
+Most numeric functions return a value of the NUMBER type, which can be precise to 38 decimal places.
+Some high-level algebraic functions such as COS(), COSH(), EXP(), LN(), LOG(), SIN(), SINH(), SQRT(), TAN(), and TANH() return values precise to 36 decimal places, while other algebraic functions such as ACOS(), ASIN(), ATAN(), and ATAN2() return values precise to 30 decimal places.

 String functions that return strings

 The maximum length of the return value of a string function is affected by the data type.
-For example, if the return value is of the VARCHAR2 data type, but its actual length exceeds the maximum limit of the VARCHAR2 data type, OceanBase Database will truncate the result and return it, without prompting on the client side.
+For example, if the return value of a function is of the VARCHAR2 type, but the actual size exceeds the maximum limit of the VARCHAR2 type, OceanBase Database will truncate the result and return it.
+However, no prompt will be displayed on the client.

 Notice

-If the return value is of the CLOB data type, and its length exceeds the maximum limit, OceanBase Database will not return the data and will not display an error message.
+If the return value is of the CLOB type, OceanBase Database does not return the data and displays an error prompt when the return value exceeds the maximum limit.

 String functions that return numbers

-String functions that return numbers return numbers based on specified conditions, such as ASCII values and positions of characters (strings).
+String functions that return numbers return a number based on the specified conditions, such as ASCII values and the positions of characters (strings).

 Date and time functions

-The date and time functions support three types of input data: date (DATE), timestamp (TIMESTAMP, TIMESTAMP WITH TIME ZONE, and TIMESTAMP WITH LOCAL TIME ZONE), and interval (INTERVAL DAY TO SECOND and INTERVAL YEAR TO MONTH).
+Date and time functions support three types of input data: date and time (DATE), timestamp (TIMESTAMP, TIMESTAMP WITH TIME ZONE, and TIMESTAMP WITH LOCAL TIME ZONE), and interval (INTERVAL DAY TO SECOND and INTERVAL YEAR TO MONTH).

-The functions that support only the DATE data type as the input parameter are: ADD_MONTHS, CURRENT_DATE, LAST_DAY, and NEXT_DAY.
+The following functions only support the DATE data type as an input parameter: ADD_MONTHS, CURRENT_DATE, LAST_DAY, and NEXT_DAY.

-If you provide TIMESTAMP data for the above functions, OceanBase Database will implicitly convert the data type before using it in the function and return a DATE value.
+If you pass a TIMESTAMP value to any of the preceding functions, OceanBase Database will implicitly convert the value to the DATE type before passing it to the function for calculation and will return a value of the DATE type.

-Before using date and time functions, we recommend that you execute the SELECT * FROM NLS_DATABASE_PARAMETERS statement to view the current NLS format, as shown below:
+Before using date and time functions, we recommend that you execute the SELECT * FROM NLS_DATABASE_PARAMETERS statement to view the current NLS format, as shown in the following example:

 obclient> SELECT * FROM NLS_DATABASE_PARAMETERS;